Kate Winslet: Career fluctuations (2012–2019)

 In 2015, Winslet reprised the role of Jeanine Matthews in the second instalment of the Divergent series, subtitled Insurgent, which despite negative reviews grossed $297 million worldwide.
 Her next film, an adaptation of the Australian gothic novel The Dressmaker, was described by the director Jocelyn Moorhouse as being reminiscent of the western Unforgiven (1992).
 Winslet starred as the femme fatale Tilly Dunnage, a seamstress who returns to her hometown years after she was accused of murder.
 She learnt to sew for the part and designed some of her own costumes.
 The project was filmed in the Australian desert and she found it difficult to wear couture dresses in the harsh weather.
 Despite disliking the film, Robert Abele of the Los Angeles Times credited Winslet for underplaying her over-the-top part.
 The film emerged as one of the highest-grossing Australian films of all time, but earned little elsewhere.
 Winslet won the AACTA Award for Best Actress.

 While filming The Dressmaker, Winslet became aware of a forthcoming Steve Jobs biopic written by Aaron Sorkin and directed by Danny Boyle.
-Keen on playing Jobs's marketing chief and confidante Joanna Hoffman, she sent a picture of herself dressed as Hoffman to the film's producer.
+Keen to play Jobs's marketing chief and confidante Joanna Hoffman, she sent a picture of herself dressed as Hoffman to the film's producer.
 Steve Jobs, starring Michael Fassbender in the title role, is told in three acts, each depicting a key milestone in Jobs's career.
 In preparation, Winslet spent time with Hoffman, and worked with a dialect coach to speak in Hoffman's accent, a mixture of Armenian and Polish, which she considered to be the most difficult of her career.
 The cast rehearsed each act like a play and filmed it in sequence.
 Winslet collaborated closely with Fassbender, and their off-screen relationship mirrored the collegial dynamic between Jobs and Hoffman.
 The film earned her some of the best reviews of her career, though it was a box-office flop.
-Peter Howell of the Toronto Star commended Winslet for finding "strength and grace" in her part, and Gregory Ellwood of HitFix thought she had improved on Hoffman's characterisation.
+Peter Howell of the Toronto Star commended Winslet for finding "strength and grace" in her part, and Gregory Ellwood of HitFix thought she improved on Hoffman's characterisation.
 She won the Golden Globe and BAFTA Awards for Best Supporting Actress, and received her seventh Oscar nomination.